JamesBrace/machine-learning-benchmarks/README.md

 as well as it's browser-side (written with Deeplearn) implementations and can be run with little-to-no setup!

-This repository has begun as an honours computer science project at McGill University, but I hope to see it grow over the next fews years as more state-of-the-art algorithms (and libraries) come out.
+This repository has begun as an honours computer science project at McGill University, but I hope to see it grow over the next few years as more state-of-the-art algorithms (and libraries) come out.

 ## What's Included
-In each folder, there sits an out-of-the-box implementation of various machine learning algorithm.
+In each folder sits out-of-the-box implementations of various machine learning algorithms.
+All models come in their python and javascript form and are direct translations of each other.

 Currently there are the following benchmarks:
 * **MNIST Convolutional Network** - this is the typical CNN you will find in most 'Get Started' tutorials.
 Nothing too fancy!
 Yet given it's relevancy I thought it fitting to be included.
-* **SqueezeNet** - this latest state-of-the-art network records AlexNet-like performance, but used only a fraction of the parameters.
+* **[SqueezeNet](https://arxiv.org/abs/1602.07360)** - this latest state-of-the-art network records AlexNet-like performance, but used only a fraction of the parameters.
 Because of this, it is a suitable target for devices that need to fetch models over a server, or limited computational resources.
 Special thanks to @vonclites for his TensorFlow implementation.
 The DeepLearn version is a line-by-line translation of his code.
 * **Utility Functions** - this includes a handful of utility functions needed to construct Neural Networks.
 This includes:
 ReLU activation (and all of its counterparts), the Conv2D layer function, and various reduction and unary function calls.

+In addition to the source code of the models, I've included the benchmarking performed for the original project.
+Instructions for running them are including in their respective directories.

 ## What's Required
 As of now, the only requirements needed to run each successfully is:

 * [Python 3](https://www.python.org/downloads/) - needed to run the server-side implementation of the algorithms
 * [TensorFlow](https://www.tensorflow.org/) - the Deep Learning library used to construct all the models for the server-side code
-* [TypeScript](https://www.typescriptlang.org/) - all the browser-side code (except for MNIST) is written in TypeScript
+* [Node](https://nodejs.org/en/) - needed for NPM and running benchmarking scripts
+* [Yarn](https://yarnpkg.com/en/) - used to manage JavaScript implementation dependencies
-* [Browserify](http://browserify.org/) - is need to compile some of the TypeScript modules
+* [Parcel](https://parceljs.org/) - used to bundle JavaScript modules
 * and of course a modern browser (we suggest Chrome or FireFox) :)

 Each directory has a README with more specific instructions to run the code.